Vítor Baía

 Vítor Manuel Martins Baía, OIH (/pt/; born 15 October 1969) is a Portuguese former professional footballer who played as a goalkeeper.

-One of the most decorated goalkeepers of all time, his career was intimately connected with Porto, which he started representing still in his teens, helping it to 26 titles and eventually remaining with the club in an ambassadorial role.
+One of the most decorated players in his position in history, his career was intimately connected with Porto, which he started representing still in his teens, helping it to 26 titles and eventually remaining with the club in an ambassadorial role.

 Also having played for Barcelona, Baía appeared with the Portugal national team in two European Championships and the 2002 World Cup.

 Club career

 Porto

-Born in Vila Nova de Gaia, Porto District, Baía joined FC Porto's youth ranks at 13 from also northern club Leça FC.
+Born in Vila Nova de Gaia, Porto District, Baía joined Porto's youth ranks at 13 from also northern club Leça.
 In early 1989, he renounced to appear at the FIFA World Youth Championship, as he had relegated Pole Józef Młynarczyk to the bench and his club was still chasing the Primeira Liga title, which eventually eluded them (second place).

 Baía made his first-team debut in a game against Vítoria de Guimarães, and did not lose his starting place for the following seven seasons, winning five leagues and two Taça de Portugal and conceding only 116 goals (16,5 goals per year).
-It was between 1994 and 1996 that he made his name as a world-class goalkeeper, being voted for the "ESM Team of the Year" after the 1994–95 season and being named in the "IFFHS' World's Best Goalkeeper of the Year 1995" list, finishing sixth in the voting and improving to fifth in the following year; consequently, he was named in the Portugal squad for Euro 1996, being transferred after this tournament to Spain's FC Barcelona for the highest amount paid for a player in the position in the world.
+It was between 1994 and 1996 that he made his name as a world-class goalkeeper, being voted for the ESM Team of the Year after the 1994–95 season and being named in the IFFHS' World's Best Goalkeeper of the Year 1995 list, finishing sixth in the voting and improving to fifth in the following year; consequently, he was named in the Portugal squad for Euro 1996, being transferred after this tournament to Spain's Barcelona for the highest amount paid for a player in the position in the world.